 I’m really not a fan of religious texts, I find them to be too preachy.
 Too much right vs wrong and black and white.
 However, when a contact recommended I read Diné Bahane’ I figured I would put my preconceived notions aside and give it a read.
 It’s a surprisingly easy read with plenty of incredible lessons.
 Being from Colorado, I liked all of the references for places that I’m familiar with.
 It felt real, tangible and raw.
 I’ve come to see the wilderness in a new light, and the parallels between the Navajo tradition on why animals look and act the way they do, and the scientific thought behind it is pretty freakin’ sweet.

-Sometimes, life goes haywire.
-There is a lot ot be learned from the will to survive.
+Sometimes, life goes haywire and that’s where this list of the best non-fiction survival books was inspired from.
+There is a lot to be learned from the will to survive.

 Endurance: Shackleton’s Incredible Voyage by Alfred Lansing